 Early in my career in the entertainment biz, I’d befriended this guy who was a popular local rapper.
-He recommended this book The 48 Laws of Power, it turned out to be just what I needed at the time, the book illustrates 48 different amoral principles of power dynamics with fascinating historical anecdotes.
-The machiavellian tactics it explained showed me how to navigate the perverse politics of our little cash drunk company, make myself useful and deftly exercise frame control with Ed who had the money and Eric who had the power.
+He recommended this book The 48 Laws of Power.
+It turned out to be just what I needed at the time, the book illustrates 48 different amoral principles of power dynamics with fascinating historical anecdotes.
+The Machiavellian tactics it explained showed me how to navigate the perverse politics of our little cash-drunk company; making myself useful and deftly exercising frame control with Ed who had the money and Eric who had the power.

-The insanity of this chapter of my life reached its crescendo when we impulsively decided to book a stay at an all inclusive resort in Mexico during spring break.
-The drama started as soon as we touched down in Mexico, the 4th guy in the company Patrick was flying out on a flight about 2 hours after mine.
+The insanity of this chapter of my life reached its crescendo when we impulsively decided to book a stay at an all-inclusive resort in Mexico during spring break.
+The drama started as soon as we touched down in Mexico.
+The fourth guy in the company, Patrick, was flying out on a flight about two hours after mine.
 I waited and waited and Patrick didn’t arrive on the flight that he was supposed to.
 I called the airline and the flight had indeed arrived in Mexico but Patrick was not on it.
-About 4 hours later I finally received a call on my cell phone from the longest phone number I’ve ever seen in my life.
-I answered and it was Patrick, we’d been drinking before getting into the limo that took us to the airport and apparently Patrick kept drinking at the airport and on the flight to Miami.
+About four hours later I finally received a call on my cell phone from the longest phone number I’ve ever seen in my life.
+I answered and it was Patrick, we’d been drinking before getting into the limo that took us to the airport, and apparently, Patrick kept drinking at the airport and on the flight to Miami.
 He saw the old ashtrays on the airplane and drunk, craving for a cigarette, lit one up while on the flight!
 Which he got into a lot of trouble over, in Miami he talked his way out of being arrested by the FBI for what’s apparently a pretty serious infraction and was put on another flight to Mexico (and a blacklist of passengers not allowed to be served alcohol on a flight!)

-Weirdly, just before our Mexico trip Eric had fallen madly in love with this rather mediocre woman who he’d hooked up with after a boozy night at a gay bar who was a practicing pagan witch.
-There seemed to be a telepathic connection between the witch, Patrick, Eric and Ed.
+Weirdly, just before our Mexico trip, Eric had fallen madly in love with this rather mediocre woman who he’d hooked up with after a boozy night at a gay bar — she was a practicing pagan witch.
+There seemed to be a telepathic connection between the witch, Patrick, Eric, and Ed.
 She was keeping tabs on us and could send them messages somehow.
 It was very strange and just accentuated the craziness of the whole week but it didn’t stop Eric from talking to her nonstop on my cellphone and running up a $700 international minutes bill.

-Not wanting to be further implicated with the extravagant idiocy of this ridiculous excuse for an entertainment company I finally resigned.
-I certainly don’t regret the whole affair, while there was a ton of dysfunction, they never asked me to do anything really wrong that violated my business ethics.
-The only person that really got screwed in the whole endeavor was Ed and clearly Ed liked getting screwed.
-It was tremendously fun and a once in a lifetime learning experience.
-I learnt…
+Not wanting to be further implicated in the extravagant idiocy of this ridiculous excuse for an entertainment company I finally resigned.
+I certainly don’t regret the whole affair, while there was a ton of dysfunction, they never asked me to do anything wrong that violated my business ethics.
+The only person that really got screwed in the whole endeavor was Ed and clearly, Ed liked getting screwed.
+It was tremendously fun and a once-in-a-lifetime learning experience.
+I learned…